CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   <link rel="stylesheet" href="/mdw/asset/demo/super-cool.css">
   ```

-  - To override tabs, right-click on mdw-hub.js and select New > JSON.
-Name the asset tabs.json.
+  - To override tabs and nav links, right-click on mdw-hub.js and select New > JSON.
+Name the asset nav.json.
-    This will now shade [MDWHub's tabs.json](https://github.com/CenturyLinkCloud/mdw/blob/master/mdw-hub/web/js/tabs.json).
+    This will now shade [MDWHub's nav.json](https://github.com/CenturyLinkCloud/mdw/blob/master/mdw-hub/web/js/nav.json).
     Immediately following the tasksTab in the JSON array add something like this:
     ```
     {